-- Promote positive mental health and emotional wellbeing in all staff and pupils. - Increase understanding and awareness of common mental health issues. - Enable staff to identify and respond to early warning signs of mental ill health in pupils. - Enable staff to understand how and when to access support when working with pupils with mental health problems. - Provide the right support to pupils with mental health problems and know where to signpost them and their parents/carers for specific support. - Develop resilience amongst pupils and raise awareness of resilience building techniques. - Raise awareness amongst staff and gain recognition from all staff that staff may have mental health issues, and that support is available in relation to looking after their wellbeing. - Instil a culture of staff and pupil wellbeing where everyone is aware of signs and symptoms with effective signposting underpinned by behaviour and wellbeing around school.
+- Promote positive mental health and emotional wellbeing in all staff and pupils. - Increase understanding and awareness of common mental health issues. - Ensure staff identify and respond to early warning signs of mental ill health in pupils. - Ensure staff understand how and when to access support when working with pupils with mental health problems. - Promote a culture of open conversation so we talk about our wellbeing and mental health having our friends and colleagues in mind and make support available when they may be struggling. - Provide the right support to pupils with mental health problems and know where to signpost them and their parents/carers for specific support. - Develop resilience amongst pupils. - Raise awareness amongst staff and gain recognition that staff may have mental health issues, and that support is available in relation to looking after their wellbeing. - Instil a culture of staff and pupil wellbeing where everyone is aware of signs and symptoms with effective signposting underpinned by behaviour and wellbeing around school. - Ensure leadership and management supports and champions efforts to promote emotional health and wellbeing. - Encourage an ethos and environment which promotes respect and values diversity. - Provide a curriculum, through teaching and learning that promotes resilience and supports social and emotional learning. - Ensure that student voice is listened to and they are able to influence decisions. - Assist staff in identifying need and ensure the monitoring of the impact of interventions. - Work closely with parents and carers.
+Support is targeted and referrals made when appropriate.